-- 10.154 An agency or minister must notify affected third parties if an FOI applicant seeks AAT review of a decision to refuse access to third party information (s 60AA).
+- 10.147 An agency or minister must notify affected third parties if an FOI applicant seeks AAT review of a decision to refuse access to third party information (s 60AA).
 This is the same as the notice requirement where an application is made for an IC review.
-An affected third party may apply to become a party to the AAT proceedings under s 30(1A) of the AAT Act (s 30(3)(d)). - 10.155 The AAT may order that an agency or minister does not need to give notice to an affected third party of an AAT review application if it would not be appropriate to do so in the circumstances (s 60AB).
-An agency or minister must apply to the AAT for an order to be excused from the requirement to give notice (s 60AB(2)). - 10.156 Section 60AB(3) provides the circumstances to which the AAT must have regard when determining if the requirement to give notice is not appropriate.
-Those circumstances are whether notifying the affected third party would or could reasonably be expected to: - a) prejudice the conduct of an investigation of a breach of the law, or a failure to comply with a law relating to taxation (for example, if a document includes information about a person under criminal investigation) - b) prejudice the enforcement or proper administration of the law in a particular instance
+An affected third party may apply to become a party to the AAT proceedings under s 30(1A) of the AAT Act (s 30(3)(d)). - 10.148 The AAT may order that an agency or minister does not need to give notice to an affected third party of an AAT review application if it would not be appropriate to do so in the circumstances (s 60AB).
+An agency or minister must apply to the AAT for an order to be excused from the requirement to give notice (s 60AB(2)). - 10.149 Section 60AB(3) provides the circumstances to which the AAT must have regard when determining if the requirement to give notice is not appropriate.
+Those circumstances are whether notifying the affected third party would or could reasonably be expected to: - a) prejudice the conduct of an investigation of a breach of the law, or a failure to comply with a law relating to taxation (for example, if a document includes information about a person under criminal investigation) - b) prejudice the enforcement or proper administration of the law in a particular instance - c) disclose, or enable a person to ascertain, the existence or identity of a confidential source of information, or the non-existence of a confidential source of information, in relation to the enforcement or administration of the law - d) endanger the life or physical safety of any person - e) cause damage to the security, defence or international relations of the Commonwealth.

-45 In line with the view expressed in R v Australian Broadcasting Tribunal; ex parte Hardiman [1980] HCA 13; (1980) 144 CLR 13 at [54].
+46 In line with the view expressed in R v Australian Broadcasting Tribunal; ex parte Hardiman [1980] HCA 13; (1980) 144 CLR 13 at [54].
 See also AAT Act s 33(1AA).